Current IGHN Board Members

 Rosemary James is a medical student at NUI Galway, who is well connected with other campuses around Ireland through her work with the Association of Medical Students, Ireland (AMSI), making her an excellent focal point for student representation within the Network.
 In the past, Rosemary has been an active IGHNStudent Outreach Group member, and has volunteered at past events including the Fourth Global Forum on Human Resources for Health.
 She will now work with the other Board members to inform strategy and direction of the IGHN, and we are greatly looking forward to having her with us as we progress through 2018 and beyond.

-Hasheem Mannan, IGHN Board Member
+Hasheem Mannan, IGHN Board Member and Finance Committee Member

 - Dr Hasheem Mannan – UCD, School of Nursing, Midwifery, and Health Systems